Diploma of Interpreting (LOTE-English)

 Applications must be completed in full with the required evidence attached, signed, dated, and forwarded to firstname.lastname@example.org.
 Successful applications will be placed in classes in the order they are received.
 Partial or incomplete applications will not be accepted.

-If your application is accepted, you will be required to pay an $80 administration fee before classes commence and must be available to complete online orientation training on 31st July 2018 starting at 6pm.
+If your application is accepted, you will be required to pay an $80 administration fee before classes commence and must be available to complete online orientation training on a date to be announced mid-year.

 PREPARATION FOR ENROLMENT